 The Artist breathes fresh life into the dissonance of modern cinema by reliving the cinematic excellence of the golden era.
 Sound; sometimes is but noise in the scheme of a screenplay that speaks for itself.
 The Artist showcases the bygone era in a light that is enigmatic & endearing; enchanting & entertaining!
 Weaved with a dream-like essence, the movie outlives the details, paying a tribute to the silent era with the eloquence of silence.

-This film may be silent, but it is making emphatic cinematic noise this year at the Oscars!
+“The Artist” showcases the strength of silent cinema and dispels any doubts of its power.
+This film may be silent, but it is made emphatic cinematic noise at the Oscars!

 If I stay here long enough